 While we believe that benchmarks are helpful in providing partial fairness tests for both our Company and its executives in determining compensation levels and they help us evaluate whether our compensation methods are at least comparable to those of other companies, we do not believe that such studies should be the only, or even the determinative, consideration in establishing compensation.
 Significantly, we are mindful of the fact that most benchmarking studies relate to a company's size in revenues or employment, not necessarily its profitability or profit margins.
-HEICO's management historically focuses on our profitability, cash flow from operating activities as defined by generally accepted accounting principles ("Cash Flow") and market capitalization in the belief that these ultimately drive shareholder wealth, rather than the size of our Company in terms of revenues or number of employees relative to other firms.
+HEICO's management historically focuses on our profitability, cash flow from operating activities as defined by generally accepted accounting principles ("Cash Flow") and market capitalization in the belief that these ultimately drive shareholder wealth, rather than by our revenues or number of employees relative to other firms.